informalsystems/hermes/guide/src/tutorials/more-chains/build-the-topology.md

 ## Add packet filters

-Let's use packet filters to relay only on the green paths of the chart.
+Let's use packet filters to relay only on the green paths specified in the chart.
 In order to add filters, open your default configuration file `$HOME/.hermes/config.toml` and add:
 - Under `ibc-0`'s config:
     ```
     [chains.packet_filter]